adamhrv/skylift/README.md

 SkyLift is open source project maintained by [Adam Harvey](https://ahprojects.com) that investigates security vulnerabilities and creative opportunities in consumer-facing smartphone geolocation services.

-If you're interested in obtaining a completed and ready-to-use device add yourself to my mailing list at <https://undisclosed.studio/>.
-Estimated release date in June 2017.
+If you're interested in obtaining a completed and ready-to-use device add yourself to my mailing list at <https://undisclosed.cc/>.